bagder/uncurled/life/stay-sane.md

 ## Test cases

 With an increasing number of users, there should be an increasing number of test cases.
-By adding new test cases for new features and new bug-fixes, over time there are many tests and the acts of doing another release or changing internals become less dangerous.
+By adding new test cases for new features and new bugfixes, over time there are many tests and the acts of doing another release or changing internals become less dangerous.
 The test cases combined with many releases over a longer time, can slowly build up a trust-level that the basics